 Greenkeepers do their work with precision that requires attention.
 During some activities it is difficult not to disturb them while capturing the moment.
 When that moment is over, they are already on their way to the next spot on their list.
 So there is little time to choose a good position.

-Shooting during early morning proved to be a challenge, due to how low and bright morning light was.
-The impact of changing camera position was therefore big: when framing against the sun all subjects are suddenly differently exposed.
+Shooting in early morning proved to be a challenge, due to how low and bright morning light was.
+The impact of changing camera position was therefore big: when framing against the sun all subjects are suddenly exposed differently.

 A panorama that consist of a grid of multiple images that are stitched together.